Elk River Chain of Lakes Watershed: History

 Various tribes of primarily Ojibwa Native Americans inhabited the region when the first white settlers began to arrive in the middle of the 19th century to attempt farming.
 The thin soils and short, cool summers made traditional farming difficult, and the region remained sparsely settled until the 1880s, when lumber interests began exploiting the region's vast tracts of white pine forests.
 The waterway provided an excellent means of transporting logs down to sawmills located along the way.
 The arrival of the railroads in the 1890s accelerated lumbering and other economic activities, and brought in visitors from distant places, who marveled at the natural beauty of lakes and rivers of the chain, turning it into a major destination for vacationers from downstate and elsewhere.
 Scores of resorts cropped up on the shorelines of all the major lakes of the system, catering to fisherman and wild-life enthusiasts.
 By 1910, the lumber era had all but passed, and many once prosperous towns and villages in the area went into decline.
 Many of the region's farmers, having failed to get decent yields of traditional crops, either moved on, or turned to cultivation of fruit crops, most notably cherries, as the area's sandy soil and cool lake climate were found to be favorable for growing such produce.
 Fruit farming and tourism became, and remain, the leading economic activities of the region.
+The chain is also a recreational hub, including boating and the Chain of Lakes Water Trail, hosted by Paddle Antrim.